All that glitters isn’t gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

 I was travelling in India when a woman walked towards me carrying a baby.
 She had some mashed banana in a saucer in her other hand.
 As she came close she tripped and all the mashed banana went on my T-shirt.
 She apologized and showed me a water tap nearby.
 She told me that I should quickly wash my T-shirt or the stain wouldn’t go.
 Since it was so sticky and wet, I had no choice but to remove my T-shirt.
 I placed my bag on the ground for a moment – and it was instantly gone.
 So was the woman.

 These travel scams may seem a little frightening but they are relatively rare.
 They’ll be even rarer if you’re aware of them because most of them succeed because they catch you by surprise.

 Travel is a wonderful adventure and I’ve rarely faced anything other than kindness.
 I can count the number of times I’ve been scammed on the fingers of one hand.

-My main rule: if a situation gets a bit uncomfortable, just walk away.
-This will work in 99% of situations in which people approach you.
+My main rule: if a situation gets even a little bit uncomfortable, just leave.
+This will work 99% of the time.